navin-msft/reasoning-llms-usecases-fsi/README.md

     AZURE_OPENAI_API_KEY=your_api_key
     ```

-5. Run the Jupyter Notebook.

-6. Follow the instructions in the notebook to execute the cells and observe the results.
+5. Follow the instructions in the notebook to execute the cells and observe the results.